-We spoke with Rachel Abel, a graduate of the most recent Executive Central Coaching Academy, about her experience.
-A GM in a large organisation, Rachel talks about how the program has created a significant shift in her team leadership style, and about the experience of being thrown into the deep end with a ‘live’ client.
+We spoke with Rachel Abel, a graduate of Executive Central Coaching Academy, about what she gained from the program.
+As a General Manager in a large organisation, Rachel talks about how the program created a significant shift in her team leadership style.

 What brought you to the Coaching Academy?

 I wanted to develop my coaching skills within my own role.
 I’d previously had a transformative experience of being coached myself, with Executive Central’s Reyna Matthes.
 The coaching was great for my own professional development and I wanted to support my team in that same way.